Eggless Chocolate Chip Cookies with M&M

-These easy chocolate chip M&M cookies are light, chewy, and perfectly sweet.
-They are Vegan, Gluten-Free and can be made Paleo and Keto too.
-The chocolate chips are decadent and gooey while the candy-coated M&Ms add a subtle crunch.
-They are low in sugar making them a great snack for any occasion.
+These easy Eggless chocolate chip cookies with M&M are light, chewy, and perfectly sweet.
+They are Gluten-Free and can be made Paleo, Vegan, and Keto too.
+The dark chocolate chips are rich and decadent, the candy-coated M&Ms add just the right amount of crunch.
+This easy cookie recipe is also low in sugar making them a great snack for any occasion.

 This recipe tastes just as good as the store-bought ones.
 However, made with almond flour and almond butter, my version of M&M Chocolate chip cookies are way healthier.

-How to Make These Vegan Chocolate Chip M&M Cookies
+How to Make These Eggless Chocolate Chip Cookies

 The basic ingredients you will need: